Thursday, January 22, 2009

 Jan 22, 2009, 2:05 am

-In the last 18 months, I seem to have had quite a few male and female clients in my practice who are either going through divorce, or about to go through divorce.
+In the last 18 months, I seem to to meet several individuals who are either going through divorce, or about to go through divorce.
 Divorce is painful... it involves the tearing apart of two people's lives.
 It isn't something you "just get over."
 Divorce takes time to mend your life.
 The estimate is one year for every two years of relationship.
 So, for example, if you've been married for 10 years... it will take five years of recovery after divorce before you are ready to attempt another relationship.

-For some reason when I recommend to my clients that they take a break from relationship after divorce and take the time to allow their hearts to heal, a lot of my guys have run off and gotten involved immediately, only to come back and tell me that they should have listened.
+When I recommend to individuals to take a break from relationship after divorce and take the time to allow their hearts to heal, a lot of my guys have run off and gotten involved immediately, only to come back and tell me that they should have listened.
 I guess the reality is that you have to love yourself enough to take the time off to explore the realities of "what happened..."
 If you don't take these steps, you'll repeat the same mistakes in your next relationship.
 I know, I've had to own my own junk from my 10-year marriage.
 I've been divorced for eight years now and I am glad that I have waited to get involved again.

 So, last night I was thinking.
 I have to write about this divorce stuff because I run into so many people who just want to ignore the physical realities that are associated with getting over a mental/emotional wound.
 The physical reality is that you will be more stressed just after divorce, more tender, more reactive, eager to replace the lost person.
 If a person takes the time to heal, these tendencies are lessened.